Apostille USA

 Is the Fast Track method more expensive than the regular process?

-Yes, the Fast Track method is typically more expensive than the regular process due to the extra services and expedited timeline.
+The Fast Track method is typically more expensive than the regular process due to the extra services and expedited timeline.
 However, the convenience and time saved may be worth the additional cost, especially if you need your document urgently.